-No data is persisted on the adapter beyond what is in memory at a given time; no data is stored on the hard drive.
+No data is persisted on the adapter beyond what is in memory at a given time.
 The adapter does not contain a webserver or any open ports beyond what is required for connection to the printer.

 Data collection from printer